 Where and when do I pick up tickets?

-House Tour booklets are available for pick up on the day of the tour beginning at 11 a.m. in front of the Dupont Circle Resource Center, located at 9 Dupont Circle, NW.
+House Tour booklets are available for pick up on the day of the tour beginning at 11 a.m. in front of the Dupont Circle Resource Center, located at 9 Dupont Circle, NW (small brick building immediately west of the Circle at Mass.
+Ave and 20th St).
 The booklet will serve as your ticket for entry into the homes and institutions on the tour, as well as the Afternoon Tea.
 If you prefer to purchase your tickets in person rather than online, simply bring a check, credit card, or cash to the Resource Center on the day of the tour to receive your tour booklet.
-Note that tickets cost $10 more when bought on the day of the tour.
+Note that tickets cost $50 on the day of the tour.
+The check-in desk will be open from 11 a.m. to 3 p.m.

 Can I bring my children?